A11YChi/social-media/README.md

 # Social Media
-How A11YChi does Social Media (as of November 2017)
+How A11YChi does Social Media (as of December 2018)

 ## Table of Contents
 * Goal Summary